Newport marathon participants among those affected by security breach on events website

-AN EVENTS website which is used for events in Gwent has suffered a security breach in a payment system.
+A WEBSITE used to register for events in Gwent has suffered a security breach, leading to concern from users.

-Active Network sent a letter to people who have been affected saying that 'unauthorised third parties' could have accessed the information they entered when paying for events between December 2016 and September 2017.
+Active Network, which is used to process payments for the ABP Newport Wales Marathon and Velothon Wales, suffered a breach which meant people who using the site could have had their payment details accessed by “unauthorised third parties”.

-The website is used by a number of events including the ABP Newport Wales Marathon, Velothon Wales, the Cardiff Half Marathon and Ironman Wales to process registrations and payments.
+A spokesman for Run 4 Wales, the organisers of the two events, said:

 “A small number of Run 4 Wales’ customers got in contact to report an issue which impacted their personal data, and their concerns were immediately raised by Run 4 Wales with the Active Network.